 On July 15, 2020, the Governor issued an additional order directing targeted mitigation measures (July 15th Order) and again updated its additional guidance for businesses in the restaurant industry.
 On July 17, 2020, the Department of Health provided additional guidance, which was updated on September 9, 2020.
 On September 8, 2020, the Governor announced that restaurants that certify that they are complying with all public health safety guidelines and orders may increase indoor capacity to 50%, starting September 21, 2020.
-Frequently asked questions and answers about the self-certification program were provided and most recently updated on September 30, 2020.
+Frequently asked questions and answers about the self-certification program were provided and most recently updated on November 23, 2020.
 In addition, by order effective September 21, 2020, all sales of alcohol for on-premises consumption must cease at 11:00 p.m., regardless of whether the licensee chooses to self-certify, and no patrons may possess alcohol after midnight.
 On October 6, 2020, the Governor issued an additional order (October 6th Order), amending the July 15th Order and updating the FAQs dealing with the Governor's July 15th and October 6th orders.
-The additional guidance for businesses in the restaurant industry was further updated on October 9, 2020.
+On November 23, 2020, the Governor issued an additional order (November 23rd Order), which became effective at 12:01 a.m. on November 27, 2020.
+The additional guidance for businesses in the restaurant industry was further updated on November 23, 2020.